-Compassionate Guidance For Your Divorce
+Compassionate Guidance From Dependable Divorce Attorneys

 Are you required to have a lawyer to divorce in Texas?
-No. But unless you are a qualified professional, going through the divorce process without a family law attorney can create problems that will haunt your future.
+No. But, unless you are a qualified professional, going through the divorce process without a family law attorney can create problems that will haunt your future.
 It is not enough to hire any family law lawyer.
 You need a Texas attorney who is capable of delivering results.

-Match The Right Methods To Your Goals
+Match The Right Divorce Methods To Your Goals

 There are several types of divorce cases in Texas, including:

 - Collaborative divorce: Parties collaborate to negotiate and settle their differences without litigation.
 Although the parties might not agree on everything at all times, the collaborative divorce process can facilitate the parties reaching agreements on issues such as spousal support, custody, property division and child support.

 - Contested divorce: Either party disputes one or more issues of the case, and a court determination is required to resolve the matters.

 - Uncontested divorce: Both spouses work together to cooperatively dissolve their marriage and reach an agreement on issues in the case, which can include the informal settlement, mediation or collaborative divorce processes.

 - At-fault divorce: There are claims in the divorce that a spouse has caused the divorce.
 The court can grant a divorce in favor of one spouse on grounds such as cruelty, adultery, abandonment, living apart or confinement in a mental hospital.